Homeschooling in Tennessee: Guidance for Getting Started

 Can you skip kindergarten in Tennessee?

 Many families find that the flexibility of homeschooling allows for gentle learning in early education.
-You may feel that your preschooler is ready for some level of learning
+If you feel your preschooler (up to age six) is ready for some level of learning, Sonlight has three excellent preschool/kindergarten options for you to consider.

 1. product-img